 The National Space Grant Alliance Inc. (NSGA) is a nonprofit, incorporated 501(c)(4) organization whose objects and purposes are to promote the social welfare by engaging in such activities, as are permitted hereunder and under all applicable laws, to expand and enhance the capacity of the United States of America to carry out education, research, and public outreach activities in science, mathematics, engineering, and technology (SMET) and additional fields, related to space, aeronautics and Earth system science.

 The vision of the Michigan Space Grant Consortium is to foster awareness of, education in, and research on space-related science and technology in Michigan.
 Its mission is to create, develop, and promote programs that support our vision and reflect NASA’s strategic interests, and encourage cooperation between academia, industry, and state and local government in space-related science and technology.

 Diversity, Equity, and Inclusion

 The Michigan Space Grant Consortium (MSGC) supports and upholds the NASA Diversity and Inclusion Policy Statement.
 “The National Aeronautics and Space Administration (NASA) is committed to a culture of diversity and inclusion, where all employees feel welcome, respected, connected, and engaged.”
 As well as the Diversity, Equity & Inclusion Department at the University of Michigan, our lead affiliate.

-Our commitment to diversity initiatives within the Consortium is the key to our mission.
+Our commitment to equity and inclusion within the Consortium is the key to our mission.
 We strive to contribute to the national need by recruiting a diverse group of students, researchers, and participants for all programs.
 MSGC focuses our efforts to align with the White House Executive Order 13985 On Advancing Racial Equity and Support for Underserved Communities Through the Federal Government.